Learn about how to use After Effects together with Lightform Creator to create custom motion graphics.

 - Add in different effects to your liking and play with blend modes!

-As you have probably noticed, the scan image is the key element in this process, and it’s also what LF1 does uniquely from any other PAR devices.
+As you have probably noticed, the scan image is the key element in this process, and it’s also what the Lightform device does uniquely from any other PAR devices.
 The scan image can, of course, be brought into any other software, not just After Effects.
 We will continue releasing documentation on workflows in different software, be feel free to explore on your own and have fun!